 David Ayre and Robin Websdale, Staffordshire School Masters, were honoured at the recent England Rugby Football Schools Union Awards Dinner.
 They both received awards for their volunteering work in delivering Rugby in Schools in Staffordshire and across the country,

 Formally Weston Road Academy, Staffordshire

 As a physical education teacher, David taught and coached rugby for a total of 28 years of which 25 years were in Staffordshire schools.
 From 1985 to 1988 he taught at Walton Comprehensive School, Peterborough, taking charge of the development of rugby within the school including fixtures.
 Whilst there he coached the under 14 and under 15 Cambridgeshire schools, as well as assisting in the trials and selection process.

-From 1989 to 2013 he taught at Western Road High School (latterly, Western Road Academy) in Stafford, Staffordshire, taking charge of rugby teaching and coaching across 11 to 16 years age groups.
+From 1989 to 2013 he taught at Weston Road High School (latterly, Weston Road Academy) in Stafford, Staffordshire, taking charge of rugby teaching and coaching across 11 to 16 years age groups.
 From 1990 to 2005, he was involved with the trials and selection processes of county rugby teams, as well as joining the coaching team.

 During his teaching career and his involvement with school teams, he has enhanced the individual and team spirit by taking teams on rugby tours, both home and abroad both from Peterborough and Staffs.
 He has taken trips to the North-East, the North West, Cambridgeshire and to Holland.

 Dave is a genuine servant to the game and a fantastic example of a teacher volunteer and hence a truly worthwhile recipient of this award.